auth0/docs/articles/quickstart/spa/vanillajs/interactive.md

 ## Create the Auth0 client {{{ data-action=code data-code="app.js#1:5" }}}

-Create a new instance of the Auth0 client provided by the Auth0 SPA SDK and provide your Auth0 application details created earlier in this quickstart.
+Create a new instance of the Auth0 client provided by the Auth0 SPA SDK and provide the Auth0 application details you created earlier in this quickstart.

-If a user has previously logged in, the client will take care of refreshing the authentication state on page load so they will still be logged in once the page is refreshed.
+If a user has previously logged in, the client will refresh the authentication state on page load; the user will still be logged in once the page is refreshed.

 ## Add login to your application {{{ data-action=code data-code="app.js#6:12" }}}

-The Auth0 SPA SDK gives you tools to quickly implement user authentication in your JavaScript application.
-Executing `loginWithRedirect()` redirects your users to the Auth0 Universal Login Page, where Auth0 can authenticate them.
-Upon successful authentication, Auth0 will redirect your users back to your application.
+Now that you have configured your Auth0 Application, added the Auth0 SPA SDK, and created the Auth0 client, you need to set up login for your project.
+To do this, you will use the SDK’s `loginWithRedirect()` method to redirect users to the Auth0 Universal Login page where Auth0 can authenticate them.
+After a user successfully authenticates, they will be redirected to the callback URL you set up earlier in this quickstart.

-Create a button in your application to call `loginWithRedirect()` when selected.
+Create a login button in your application that calls `loginWithRedirect()` when selected.

 ::::checkpoint
 ::: checkpoint-default
+You should now be able to log in or sign up using a username and password.

+Run your application, and select the login button.
+Verify that:

-Once you have added a login button that calls `loginWithRedirect()`, select the button and verify that you are redirected to Auth0 for authentication, and that you do not receive any errors in the console relating to Auth0.
+- you are redirected to Auth0 for authentication
+- you do not receive any errors in the console related to Auth0
 :::

 :::checkpoint-failure
 Sorry about that.
-Here's a couple things to double check:
+Here are a few things to double check:

-- make sure the correct application is selected
+- make sure that the correct application is selected
-- did you save after entering your URLs?
+- make sure you saved after entering your URLs
 - make sure the Auth0 client has been correctly configured with your Auth0 domain and client ID

 Still having issues?
-Check out our [documentation](https://auth0.com/docs) or visit our [community page](https://community.auth0.com) to get more help.
+To get more help, check out our [documentation](/docs) or visit our [community page](https://community.auth0.com).

 :::
 ::::

 ## Handle the callback from Auth0 {{{ data-action=code data-code="app.js#14:19" }}}

-When the browser is redirected back to your application process the result by calling the `handleRedirectCallback()` function on the Auth0 client.

-This should be called somewhere on page load when a callback from Auth0 is detected.
-One way to do this is to only call `handleRedirectCallback()` when there are `code` and `state` query parameters detected.
+When the browser is redirected back to your application process, your application should call the `handleRedirectCallback()` function on the Auth0 client only when it detects a callback from Auth0.
+One way to do this is to only call `handleRedirectCallback()` when `code` and `state` query parameters are detected.

-If handling the callback was successful, the parameters should be removed from the URL so as to not trigger the callback handler the next time the page loads.
+If handling the callback was successful, the parameters should be removed from the URL so the callback handler will not be triggered the next time the page loads.

 ::::checkpoint
 ::: checkpoint-default
-Add the logic to handle the callback from Auth0 and select the login button again.
-Verify that Auth0 successfully redirects back to your application after authentication, and that the query parameters are removed from the URL.
+Run your application, and select the login button again.
+Verify that:

+- Auth0 successfully redirects back to your application after authentication
+- the query parameters are removed from the URL
 :::

 ::: checkpoint-failure
 Sorry about that.
-Here's a couple things to double check:
+Here are a few things to double check:

 - check that the `redirect_uri` option has been configured to your application's URL
 - if you have an `error` query parameter, inspect it to learn the cause of the error

 Still having issues?
-Check out our [documentation](https://auth0.com/docs) or visit our [community page](https://community.auth0.com) to get more help.
+To get more help, check out our [documentation](/docs) or visit our [community page](https://community.auth0.com).
 :::
 ::::

 ## Add logout to your application {{{ data-action=code data-code="app.js#21:27" }}}

-Now that you can log in to your application, you need [a way to log out](/logout/guides/logout-auth0).
+Users who log in to your project will also need [a way to log out](/logout/guides/logout-auth0).
 The Auth0 client provides a `logout()` method that you can use to log a user out of your app.
-Executing `logout()` redirects your users to your [Auth0 logout endpoint](/api/authentication?javascript#logout) and then immediately redirects them back to your application.
+When users log out, they will be redirected to your [Auth0 logout endpoint](/api/authentication?javascript#logout), which will then immediately redirect them to your application and the logout URL you set up earlier in this quickstart.

+Create a logot button in your application that calls `logout()` when selected.

 ::::checkpoint
 ::: checkpoint-default
-Add a logout button to your app and call the `logout()` function when it is selected.
-Verify that the application redirects to Auth0's logout endpoint, and then immediately back to your application.
+Run your application, log in, and select the logout button.
+Verify that:

+- the application redirects to Auth0's logout endpoint
+- the application then redirects immediately back to your application
 :::

 ::: checkpoint-failure
 Sorry about that.
-Here's a couple things to double check:
+Here are a few things to double check:

-- verify that the correct logout URL has been added to the "Allowed Logout URLs" configuration box for your Auth0 app
+- verify that the correct logout URL has been added to the **Allowed Logout URLs** configuration box for your Auth0 app
 - inspect the [application logs](https://manage.auth0.com/#/logs) for further errors

 Still having issues?
-Check out our [documentation](https://auth0.com/docs) or visit our [community page](https://community.auth0.com) to get more help.
+To get more help, check out our [documentation](/docs) or visit our [community page](https://community.auth0.com).
 :::
 ::::

 ## Show user profile information {{{ data-action=code data-code="app.js#29:43" }}}

+Now that your users can log in and log out, you will likely want to be able to retrieve the [profile information](/users/concepts/overview-user-profile) associated with authenticated users.
+For example, you may want to be able to personalize the user interface by displaying a logged-in user’s name or profile picture.
-The Auth0 SPA SDK helps you retrieve the [profile information](/users/concepts/overview-user-profile) (such as their name or profile picture) associated with logged-in users in whatever component you need in order to personalize the user interface.
-The profile information is available through the `getUser()` function exposed by the Auth0 client.

-The client also exposes an `isAuthenticated()` function that allows you to check whether a user is authenticated or not.
-This can be used to show or hide UI elements, for example.

-Review the code in the sidebar for an example of how to retrieve and use it.
+The Auth0 SPA SDK provides user information through the `getUser()` function exposed by the Auth0 client.
+The Auth0 client also exposes an `isAuthenticated()` function that allows you to check whether a user is authenticated or not, which you can use to determine whether to show or hide UI elements, for example.
+Review the code in the interactive panel to see examples of how to use these functions.

 ::::checkpoint
 ::: checkpoint-default
-Use the `isAuthenticated()` and `getUser()` functions to show some UI in your application when the user is logged in, and show a different interface when the user is logged out.
-Verify that your UI displays correctly depending on the user's authentication state.
+You should now be able to view user profile information.

+Run your application, and verify that:

+- user information displays correctly after you have logged in
+- user information does not display after you have logged out
 :::

 ::: checkpoint-failure
 Sorry about that.
-Here's a couple things to double check:
+Here are a few things to double check:

 - ensure that all the previous steps work without issue
-- double-check your code that manages the UI in response to the authentication state
+- check your code that manages the UI in response to the authentication state
 - inspect the [application logs](https://manage.auth0.com/#/logs) for further errors relating to silent authentication

 Still having issues?
-Check out our [documentation](https://auth0.com/docs) or visit our [community page](https://community.auth0.com) to get more help.
+To get more help, check out our [documentation](/docs) or visit our [community page](https://community.auth0.com).
 :::
 ::::